code-matt/mbta_health/README.md

 to figure out how to bring live reload back.

 ## "Rails Resolver"
-This is my best attempt so far for making routes.rb talk with angular when people go to URL's directly.
+This is my best attempt so far for making Rails's routes.rb talk with angular's router when people go to URL's directly.
 Mashed together from a few different sources online.
 ```
 client/src/app/resolver/rails.component.ts
 this.router.navigate(['index'])